 The total water storage within the cover system profiles was determined by using field data to produce water retention curves (WRCs) from combined volumetric water content and suction data during the monitoring period.
-From the WRCs the water content at which field capacity (FC) is reached can be determined.
+From the WRCs, the water content at which field capacity (FC) is reached can be determined.
 The FC is the volume of water stored in a soil matrix after the soil is allowed to drain from saturation freely under gravity (with no evaporative loss) and typically corresponds to the water content at suction values of 33 kPa for fine grained soils.
 Inputs of water above FC fill the largest pores, which then quickly drain under gravity due to an inability of large macropores to exert sufficient tension to retain the water.
 The total storage of water below field capacity within the cover system was calculated to determine the capacity to store new precipitation within the soil matrix.
 The total available storage in the cover system was approximately 550 mm.

 Volumetric water content data was used to calculate the total measured water storage within each primary nest profile.
 A total water storage profile was created from sectioning the cover system into representative layers, with each layer having a sensor at its centre.
 For sensors placed at 10 cm, 20 cm, and 30 cm the representative layers are 0 to 15 cm and 15 to 25 cm.
 During periods where the measured storage is less than the total available storage, the soil has room to hold more water within the profile.
-Conversely, periods where the measured storage volume is greater than the total available storage the profile is not able to store new precipitation and infiltrated water will produce larger net percolation events.
+Conversely, periods where the measured storage volume is greater than the total available storage the profile is not able to store new precipitation and infiltrated water will produce larger NP events.

 Examination of measured water storage within the cover system profiles demonstrate the effect vegetation has on the capacity of the cover system to store and release water within the upper meter.
-Trial #1 had less water stored within the soil matrix in March, as compared to Trial #2.
-This allowed for incoming precipitation to be stored more effectively, which assists in reducing overall net percolation into the underlying waste rock.
-Trial #1 and Trial #2 stored water capacity showed similar trends from April to September (Figure 3.20).
-The decrease in storage allows for new precipitation to be stored within the soil profile and not infiltrate to the underlying mine rock.
-If vegetation is not able to be established on the clay overburden the cover system will not be as effective as a store-and-release system.
+Trial #2 had less water stored within the soil matrix in March 2022, as compared to Trial #1.
+This allowed for incoming precipitation to be stored more effectively, which assists in reducing overall NP into the underlying mine rock.
+Trial #1 and Trial #2 stored water capacity showed similar trends from April to September 2022 (Figure 3.22).
+The decrease in storage during warmer and drier months, such as June and August 2022, allows for new precipitation to be stored within the soil profile and not infiltrate to the underlying mine rock.
+If vegetation diminishes on the clay overburden, the cover system will not be as effective as a store-and-release system.
+Currently, both Trial #1 and Trial #2 are following trends consistent with the field capacity, demonstrating effective store and release capabilities, while maintaining a high degree of saturation.